Starting the Low Histamine Diet

 Low Histamine Food List

 Here’s a food summary I used as a guide when starting my ultra-low histamine diet.
-Safest means foods with lowest possible histamine content.
-Tolerable means foods with some low amount of histamine, so consume in smaller amounts.
+Lowest means foods with lowest possible histamine-wise.
+Medium means foods with some low amount of histamine, so consume in smaller amounts.

 Avoid aged cheeses.
 Organic dairy products generally have less additives, making them a great option.